- Diesels offer best mpg but 1.0-litre petrol comes close

 - Servicing for 1.0-litre models should be cheap

-Most economical of all will be the 1.6-litre diesels, but out in the real world you’ll have to travel thousands of miles a year more to make the difference in the asking price over the 1.0-litre petrol models good value.
+Most economical of all is the 80hp 1.6-litre diesel, which boasts 76mpg, but out in the real world you’ll have to travel thousands of miles a year more to make the difference in the asking price over the 1.0-litre petrol models good value.
 All but the 115hp DSG claim mpg in the 60s.

 VW Polo servicing costs

-VW also tells us that these new three-cylinder petrol models should be around 10% cheaper when it comes to servicing costs versus older four-cylinder engines – not least because they require fewer parts (there’s one less spark plug for starters).
+VW also tells us that these new three-cylinder petrol models are around 10% cheaper when it comes to servicing costs versus older four-cylinder engines – not least because they require fewer parts (there’s one less spark plug for starters).

-The company is also anticipating excellent insurance rates, while as with all Volkswagens the Polo should hold its value better than average, meaning it should be worth more than rivals when you come to sell it.
+The company also promises excellent insurance rates, while as with all Volkswagens the Polo should hold its value better than average, meaning it should be worth more than rivals when you come to sell it.

 Ongoing running costs

 |Servicing period||Fixed and variable servicing regimes are available, depending on usage (low mileage drivers should go fixed, high mileage drivers will be better-served by variable)|

 |Warranty||Three years or 60,000 miles – whichever is sooner|

 Vehicle excise duty (VED) varies according to the CO2 emissions and the fuel type of the vehicle.
 For cars registered before 01 March 2001 it is based on engine size.
 For cars registered on or after 01 March 2001 the VED or road tax is based on the car's CO2 emissions.